Cooloola Great Walk Sunshine Coast

 • This walkers’ camp is on the Cooloola Great Walk, 20.3km north of Brahminy walkers’ camp or 14.8km south of Litoria walkers’ camp; and can be accessed only on foot.

-• You can access Cooloola Great Walkfrom the south (Noosa North Shore) and from the north (near Rainbow Beach).
+• You can access the Cooloola Great Walk from the south (Noosa North Shore) and from the north (near Rainbow Beach).

-• At Tewantin (southern access), visit the Great Sandy Information Centre, located near the Noosa River ferry on Moorindil Street for camping permits and other information (business hours only).
+• Great Sandy Information Centre, located near the Noosa North Shore ferry on Moorindil Street

-• Taxi services are available in both Tewantin and Rainbow Beach.
+• Bus and taxi services are available in both Tewantin and Rainbow Beach.

 • Read walk with care for tips on walking safely and walking lightly.